dougeby/IntuneDocs/InTuneDocs/EULA/microsoft-intune-privacy-statement.md

 -   **Impact of enrolling a Windows XP, Windows Vista, Windows 7 and Windows 8 Enterprise and Professional Computer:**

-    -   During enrollment, [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] automatically installs certain agents, applications, and components onto the Computer.
+    -   During enrollment, Microsoft Intune automatically installs certain agents, applications, and components onto the Computer.

     -   In some cases, previously installed anti-malware may be removed.

     -   IT Administrators are granted certain control and access rights to Managed Computers and may apply policies to manage certain behaviors of these Computers.
-For more information, please refer to “[http://onlinehelp.microsoft.com/windowsintune/hh127682.aspx Microsoft Intune Agent Policy Reference](http://go.microsoft.com/fwlink/?LinkID=265298).
+For more information, please refer to [Help secure Windows PCs with Endpoint Protection for Microsoft Intune](/intune/deploy-use/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune).

     -   Any software installed on a Managed Computer may be inventoried, regardless of when that software is installed.
 This may include Software Titles of a personal nature.